simypo/ESP32ino/README.md

 # ESP32ino
-Repositora for esp32 project using arduino
+Repository for esp32 project using arduino